 His former boss at Trans-Lite, Milton Rifkin, stated: “It sounded like a television comedy to me.
 We discharged Cohen and Murano early last summer, and Schmidt left later.
 He sure had a winning personality.”
 He continued, “Next thing we knew, federal agents were here asking about the men, and we heard about the stolen yacht.
 Newspapers called us from all over the world.
 I don’t know what got into those fellows.”

 Four charges were filed against Bredel: theft of the Serene, theft of Clayton Jaeger’s personal property, transporting stolen goods, and altering a Coast Guard certificate.
-He was held on $20,000 (about $172,000 today) bond and was facing a prison term of 30 years and/or a $30,000 fine.
+He was held on a $20,000 (about $172,000 today) bond and was facing a prison term of 30 years and/or a $30,000 fine.
 Being totally broke at this point, a Legal Aid Society attorney was assigned to defend him.

 At all times, Bredel was the model prisoner.
 He made no attempts to escape, was polite, cooperative, and impressed just about everyone, particularly the judge assigned to his case.